TRZLedgerFoundation/TrezoaAnchor/tests/lockup/docs/staking.md

 * Stake and earn locked tokens

 The program makes little assumptions about the form of stake or rewards.
-In the same way you can make a new SPL token with its own mint, you can create a new stake pool.
-Although the token being staked  must be a predefined mint upon pool initialization, rewards on a particular pool can be arbitrary SPL tokens, or, in the case of locked rewards, program controlled accounts.
+In the same way you can make a new TPL token with its own mint, you can create a new stake pool.
+Although the token being staked  must be a predefined mint upon pool initialization, rewards on a particular pool can be arbitrary TPL tokens, or, in the case of locked rewards, program controlled accounts.
 Rewards can come from an arbitrary wallet, e.g. automatically from a fee earning program,